nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### 1.7 Editing free time of a Teaching Assistant: `editft`

-You can edit the free time of a specific teaching assistant on a specified day, so that you can keep the latest information of your teaching assistants' free time.
+You can edit the free time of a specific teaching assistant on a specified day, so that you can keep track of changes in your teaching assistants' free time.

 ##### Format:
 ```